Physical consequences of P$\neq$NP and the DMRG-annealing conjecture: Physical implications of complexity theory

 This analysis is independent of whether we focus on average or worst-case complexity.
 Once the set of problems is characterized, and a bound on the computational time is established, it can be immediately converted into a bound for the entanglement entropy for an AQC.

 A relevant point to be made is how to know whether the divergence of the maximal entanglement points to a quantum phase transition or not.
 In 1D it is known that at a QPT both the entanglement entropy and the bond dimension diverge \cite{Hastings_07}.
-In higher dimensional studies, a more careful analysis is required, since the maximal bond dimension will likely diverge along the whole AQC procedure.
+In higher dimensional studies, a more careful analysis is required, since the maximal bond dimension is likely to diverge along the whole AQC procedure.
 In any case, for any finite instance of a problem, the maximum attained by the entanglement determines the efficiency of the QWA.
-Therefore, if a QPT is present, even if bond dimension diverges in a full region, it is the scaling of entanglement at the QPT which establishes the running time for the simulation.
+Therefore, if a QPT is present, even if the bond dimension diverges with $N$ at all points during the AQC, it is the scaling of entanglement at the QPT which establishes the running time for the simulation.